Worried about a child

 I am a professional worried about a child or young person -

-How to contact the Early Help and Safeguarding Hub (EHASH)
+In an emergency or for urgent advice contact the Early Help and Safeguarding Hub (EHASH) -

-What might happen if I speak with Children's Social Care?
+What will happen if I speak with Children's Social Care?

 A senior social worker in the EHASH will review the information received, check the records and if necessary make some additional enquiries.
-This will be done within one working day and a decision will be made about the level of safety and what service would best help and protect the child.
+This will be done within one working day and a decision will be made about the risk level and what service would be best to help and protect the child.